 Relax.
-It is possible to unshrink and resize a sweater that someone (not you, of course) popped into the dryer.
+It is possible to unshrink a sweater that someone (not you, of course) popped into the dryer.

-And pretty much all you'll need to do is help your sweater's fibers relax, too, with a little laundry help from baby shampoo worked gently into the fibers during a hand washing.
+And pretty much all you'll need to do is help your wool sweater (or other fabric) fibers relax, too, with a little help baby shampoo worked gently into the fibers while washing by hand.

-Here are the 5 easy steps to unshrinking your sweater:
+Here are the 5 easy steps to resizing your sweater:

 About 15 minutes should allow enough time for the shampoo to relax the fibers enough so that you may begin the letting-out process.

-Remove the sweater from the soapy water, then rinse it in cool water to remove the shampoo from the fabric.
-Gently press the soapy suds out of the fabric.
-Then lightly squeeze - don't wring - as much of the remaining moisture out of the sweater as you can.
+Remove the sweater from the soapy water, then rinse in cool water to remove all shampoo from the fabric.
+Gently press or squeeze remaining moisture from the fabric.

-Follow your rinse and squeezing by a rolling of the sweater in a clean, dry towel.
+Follow your rinse and squeezing routine by rolling of the sweater in a clean, dry towel.
 It's important the fibers contain as little moisture as possible when you begin the resizing process.

-But if you adore that angora (or wool, cotton, silk, or cashmere) sweater, you'll be delighted with the results and glad you took the time to pin, pin, and pin again.
+But if you adore that angora, cotton, silk, cashmere or wool sweater, you'll be delighted with the results.
+And you'll be glad you took the time to pin, pin, and pin again.

 About the Author